1874–75 Scottish Cup: First round

 Glasgow team Standard were the first team in the competition's history to receive a bye and advanced straight to the second round.
 The first round got underway on 10 October 1874 when Rangers and Oxford made their Scottish Cup debuts.
 Goals from McNeil and Gibb gave Rangers a 2–0 home win at Flesher's Haugh to see them through.
 Dumbarton and Kilmarnock recorded their first wins in the competition a week later while Helensburgh – who were also making their debut in the competition – defeated 3rd Edinburgh RV in a match played at a neutral venue in Glasgow.
 On the same day, Eastern secured their passage to the second round with a 3–0 win over 23rd Renfrew RV and the 3rd Lanark RV–Barrhead and Rovers–Hamilton ties both went to replays.
 The remaining matches were played on 24 October 1874.
 Holders Queen's Park defeated Western, Dumbreck won 5–1 against Alexandra Athletic, West End beat Star of Leven and 3rd Lanark RV won their replay against Barrhead.
 Before their match kicked off, Clydesdale protested against Ferguson, a professional runner, playing for Vale of Leven.
 The match ended 0–0 but Vale of Leven were disqualified before the replay.
 Hamilton's replay against Rovers ended 0–0 which meant a second replay was to be organised but Rovers advanced to the second round after Hamilton scratched.
-Blythswood also scratched their tie with Renton.
+Blythswood also scratched from their tie with Renton.